basho/rfc/query-parser.md

 ## Abstract

 SQL is not perfect but is a standard that has survived decades as the primary way of communiticating with databases.
-The most likely reason for this is the low barrier of entry do to its english like structure.
-Its easy to remember making it easy to learn, allowing people to get started with basic interactions very quickly at all experience levels.
+The most likely reason for this is the low barrier of entry due to its english like structure.
+Its easy to remember making it easier to learn, allowing people to get started with basic interactions very quickly at all experience levels.

 ## Proposal

 I propose that we evolve Riak KV & TS to have a single query parser that uses a SQL'ish structure that supports all operations.
-All requests against Riak would be passed as queries on all interfaces.
+All requests against Riak would be passed as queries from all interfaces.

 ### Example Queries